ArunSankarKs/Bloggie/README.md

 # Bloggie
-This is a simple Blog .
+This is a simple Blog which uses NoSql(MongoDb) Database .

 Make sure you have the following python packages :